The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Fulfillment by Amazon (FBA)

-The seller ships ready-to-deliver goods to Amazon.
-Amazon provides storage capacity, takes care of packaging, shipping, and customer service.
+The merchant ships ready-to-deliver goods to Amazon.
+Amazon provides storage capacities, takes care of packaging, shipping, and customer service.
 The items are marked as Prime offers and with “Shipped by Amazon.”
-With Fulfillment by Amazon, the seller has access to the most affluent customer group on Amazon, the Prime customers.
+With Fulfillment by Amazon, the merchant has access to the most affluent customer group on Amazon, the Prime customers.

 You are currently viewing a placeholder content from Youtube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.